Trichotillomania

 United States and international statistics

-Although US epidemiologic studies on the prevalence of trichotillomania are rare, estimates indicate that approximately 8 million people have trichotillomania.
+Although US epidemiologic studies on the prevalence of trichotillomania are rare, it has been estimated that approximately 8 million people have trichotillomania.
 The overall frequency is probably underestimated, because only persons who present for treatment are counted; denial of the disorder is frequent, and many individuals with the disorder do not seek professional intervention.
 Further epidemiologic studies are needed.

-In a study of college students, approximately 1%-2% had past or current symptoms of trichotillomania.[14]
+In a study of college students, approximately 1-2% had past or current symptoms of trichotillomania.[15]
 The rate fell to 0.6% when patients were restricted to the group having related mental tension and relief; without such restrictions, the rate of hair pulling resulting in visible hair loss was 1.5% for males and 3.4% for females.
-A survey at an African American university (n=248) showed that 6.3% of those surveyed had a history of pulling out their hair.[15]
+A survey at a historically Black university (N = 248) found that 6.3% of those surveyed had a history of pulling out their hair.[16]

 In the authors’ experience, the number of patients with trichotillomania is approximately 5% of the number of patients with alopecia areata.
 The incidence of alopecia areata is approximately 50% of all patients presenting with alopecia, and the total number of hair-loss patients is approximately 2% of all dermatologic patients.